avishek-sen-gupta/cobol-rekt/README.md

 You can specify a custom logging settings file by adding ```-Djava.util.logging.config.file``` option. if not specified, a default ```logging.properties``` will be loaded, with ```INFO``` as the default level.

-## Catalogue of Reusable Algorithms
+## Catalogue of Reusable Algorithms and Data Structures

 This is a list of algorithms written from scratch, for reference or reuse.
 All of them use JGraphT for representing graph structures.